 6 Tips For Taking Your Own Pictures

-- Use Natural Light – there really isn’t a good substitute for natural light…unless you are a professional photography (and I’m not).
+- Use Natural Light – there really isn’t a good substitute for natural light…unless you are a professional photographer (and I’m not).
 Play around with taking pictures with light coming in the from the windows.

 - Background: I like using my glass table or my black desk.
 You can also buy large square sheets of wrapping paper and use the white side of the paper or purchase boards from art supply stores for a background.